stephenkati/Global-Canvas-Art-Exhibition-Concert-/README.md

 # 📖 [Global Canvas Art Exhibition Concert]

-> This project tests my skills on various topics mastered during the first module.

 **[Global Canvas Art Exhibition Concert]** is a concert for showcasing art and giving artists and art lovers an oportunity to explore different galleries, be challenged as well as meet new people with similiar interests.